Travel

 Air Travel

-• For up-to-date travel information to Georgia, please see the US Embassy in Georgia's website.
+For up-to-date travel information to Georgia, please see the U.S. Embassy in Georgia's website.

 Tbilisi International Airport (code: TBS) is the country’s main airport.
 Connections to Tbilisi are available through all the major European hubs: Munich, Paris, London, etc.